*NEW FOR 2026! – Our Online Composite Door Designer With Live Quotations Click Here*

 • Your shiny new A++ rated windows keep nearly all the heat inside → the glass surface inside your room is now much warmer.

 • Warm air holds a lot more moisture than cold air.
-When that warm, moist air touches something slightly cooler (like the glass or the spacer bar), the moisture instantly condenses into tiny water droplets.
+When that warm, moist air touches something slightly cooler (like the glass in the window), the moisture instantly condenses into tiny water droplets.

 2. Typical places you’ll see it